Consciousness can localize into matter. When it does, we call it life.

 -Thomas Nagel | What is it like to be a bat?

-An axiom of all life is that it tends to move toward what feels good, and away from what feels bad.
-But doesn’t feeling imply consciousness?
-Isn’t consciousness the only thing that can ever feel good?
-Isn’t that what we mean by “sentient”?
-How else can we explain the behavior of living organisms, except to say that they are conscious?
+Common to all life is the basic desire to move toward what feels good, and away from what feels bad.
+But isn’t consciousness the only thing that can ever feel?
+Isn’t that what we mean by sentient?

 Death in the Microcosmos | YouTube 7:20

-Consciousness is like the electricity in a computer (or any household appliance).
-Like us, each computer has a body, and a brain that runs programs and has memories.
-And like a computer that needs electricity to run, our body needs consciousness to be alive.
-But note that electricity doesn’t come from the computer but from a deeper source, and it’s the same electricity that runs through all computers (all appliances).
-Similarly, the same consciousness runs through all of us (all lifeforms), and it’s only the programs, memories, and bodies that are unique (though some organisms are more like a lightbulb than a computer).
+Consciousness is like the electricity in a computer.
+A computer has a body and a brain that runs programs and has memories, but it needs electricity to come alive.
+We have a body and a brain that runs thoughts, feelings, and has memories, but it needs consciousness to come alive.
+And just as electricity is completely different than the programs and memories of a computer, consciousness is completely different from our thoughts, feelings, and memories.
+Also, note that it’s the same electricity running through all computers (in the area), just as it’s the same consciousness running through all of us (lifeforms).
+It’s only the thoughts, memories, and bodies that are unique to each individual; though some lifeforms are more like a lightbulb than a computer.
 This was discovered by researchers meditating on consciousness thousands of years ago.
 When we identify with our thoughts, memories, and bodies, we see ourselves as separate.
-But when we identify with consciousness, eventually we see past that very limited illusion of separateness.
+But when we identify with consciousness, we humans can quickly see past that limited illusion of separateness.

 World’s Most Adorable Badger – The Dodo Comeback Kids | YouTube 5:39